Hartvi/ChipChallengers/README.md

 ChipChallengers - physics chips and programming all in one

 ### TODO
-- `+` move the LUA listener to the singleplayer InputHandler
+- `+` stop the camera shaking - e.g. when flying the plane the camera shakes back and forth every frame
 - `+` add backgrounds to all menus:
   - settings menu, load panel, map panel, save panel
 - `+` intro tutorial